filecoin-project/filecoin-docs/docs/mine/lotus-seal-worker.md

 [API]
 ListenAddress = "/ip4/127.0.0.1/tcp/2345/http"
 RemoteListenAddress = "127.0.0.1:2345"
+Timeout = "30s"
 ```

 To make your node accessible over the local area network, you will need to determine your machines IP on the LAN, and change the `127.0.0.1` in the file to that address.

 A more permissive and less secure option is to change it to `0.0.0.0`.
 This will allow anyone who can connect to your computer on that port to access the [API](https://docs.lotu.sh/en+api).
 They will still need an auth token.

 `RemoteListenAddress` must be set to an address which other nodes on your network will be able to reach.

 Next, you will need to [create an authentication token](https://docs.lotu.sh/en+api-scripting-support#generate-a-jwt-46).
 All Lotus APIs require authentication tokens to ensure your processes are as secure against attackers attempting to make unauthenticated requests to them.